OctavioProfeta/OctavioProfeta.github.io/index.md

 {: style="text-align: justify;"}
 One really interesting finding appears: 'war' and 'terrorism' are far from each other, which means that their lexicons are pretty different from one another, but at the same time we see a strong link between them, meaning they share a lot of movies.
 This resonates with the trend we've seen just before, with them following approximatively the same trends.

+{: style="text-align: justify;"}
-Also interesting to note is the proximity of 'war' and 'climate change', and the proximity of 'terrorism' and 'economical collapse', which means they share a lot in term of lexicon.
+Also interesting to note is the proximity of 'war' and 'climate change', and the proximity of 'terrorism' and 'economical collapse', which means their lexicon are quite similar.

+{: style="text-align: justify;"}
-We finally see that those categories all have a strong negative compound sentiment, which might imply fear!
+We finally see that those categories all have a strong negative compound sentiment, which implies fear!
 How thrilling!

 ## Case study: War movies